 - Meet potential collaborators!
 The mathematics department in Orsay is systematically ranked among the best ones in the world.
 In addition, it is the center of the scientific cluster Paris-Saclay with several hundreds of mathematicians, many of whom are specialized in partial differential equations and spectral theory and will be participating in the meeting.

-- Learn Paris region for a different perspective!
-The town of Orsay is ca. 20 km from Paris (map) but has a good transport connection with the city (it takes ca. 35 minutes by RER B, there are trains every 10-15 minutes).
+- Learn Paris region from a different perspective!
+The town of Orsay is 25 km away from Paris (map) but has a good transport connection with the city (it takes ca. 35 minutes by RER B, there are trains every 10-15 minutes).
 Some accommodation options in/near Orsay are available as well.
 The Orsay campus is a beautiful botanical garden.
 The department recently moved into a new modern building specifically conceived for mathematicians, which offers an exceptional atmosphere for both local researchers and visitors.